segmentio/go-sqlite3/README.md

 ~~**NOTE:** The increase to v2 was an accident.
 There were no major changes or features.~~

+## Segment Patch status

+This is Segment's fork of mattn/go-sqlite3.
+Prior to February 2024, this fork contained several changes:

+- Fix to a race condition; this was added in 2018 and merged upstream.
+- Add a pre-update hook; this was merged _behind a build tag_
+- Various changes to update the build infrastructure or the sqlite version.

+As of February 2024, _the only change from upstream removes the build tag_ from the pre-update hook.
+This is to preserve backward compatibility, and to allow us to update our Segment internal code without needing to add a Go build tag to every project that includes this library.

+In the future, we should just be able to merge in upstream/master, or rebase our one commit on top of upstream/master, and just keep force pushing.

 # Description

 A sqlite3 driver that conforms to the built-in database/sql interface.